Contract Lifecycle Management (CLM)

 A contract lifecycle usually consists of the following 6 phases, which are digitally mapped in a Contract Lifecycle Management:

-Contract negotiation: after contracts are created, but before they are signed, they may need to be negotiated with contractors.
+After contracts are created, but before they are signed, they may need to be negotiated with contractors.
 During contract negotiations, processors on both sides need to be able to track changes, comments, and versions of documents.
 This is an important phase of contract lifecycle management.

-Contract approval: In small companies, an executive or legal officer may be able or required to review and approve every part of a contract on his or her own.
+In small companies, an executive or legal officer may be able or required to review and approve every part of a contract on his or her own.
 However, as a company grows, functional and regional departments typically need to approve different parts of a contract.
 Contract lifecycle management software automates and tracks approval progress and sends out reminders.

-Contract execution: once both parties are ready to agree to a contract, they sign it.
+Once both parties are ready to agree to a contract, they sign it.
 This step presents an interesting logistical and technical challenge for contract lifecycle management, as the predominant tools for this step - eSignature solutions - are often sold as separate solutions.
 However, good Contract Lifecycle Management software also maps the eSignature process in one system.

-Contract storage: there are different levels of contract storage.
+There are different levels of contract storage.
 The most basic requirement is that contracts are stored securely.
 However, it is also important that corporate folders are easy to navigate, that metadata is recorded in a database to allow easy reporting and filtering (for example, displaying all contracts with a value over EUR 10,000), and that the contextual history of a contract is stored - not just the executed contract itself.
 The storage of contracts is an excellent example of the need for professional contract lifecycle management, not only to store contracts, but more importantly to search and classify them.

-Contract management and analytics: The final phase of contract lifecycle management is contract management and analytics, which includes everything from contract management and search to contract renewal and analysis.
+The final phase of contract lifecycle management is contract management and analytics, which includes everything from contract management and search to contract renewal and analysis.
 This phase is very essential and often underestimated as it provides the foundation to learn and draw conclusions from your own contract data.

 Managing the contract lifecycle with a uniform contract lifecycle management increases transparency and legal certainty while minimizing risk.
 Contracts are stored and managed uniformly on a central database.